-One of the most popular options nowadays against 1.d4 is the so called Semi Slav Defense.
+Semi-Slav Defense is one of the most popular options nowadays against 1.d4.
 It is a complex opening in which black is able to fight for the initiative without taking any major positional risks.
-The Semi Slav Defense was one of Kasparov’s most dangerous weapons when he was in his prime, but many other attacking players like Shirov, Dreev, Topalov have also played it with success.
+The Semi-Slav Defense was one of Kasparov’s most dangerous weapons when he was in his prime, but many other attacking players like Shirov, Dreev, and Topalov have also played it with success.

 Vishy Anand has been another great contributor to the theory and development of this variation and he still employs it quite often nowadays.

-In order to play the Semi Slav Defense with black you should have a taste for complex positions and a good sense for the initiative.
-Before you start studying it, you must also be aware that you need to learn a few minor lines that white can get into before you actually play the Semi Slav.
+In order to play the Semi-Slav Defense with black, you should have a taste for complex positions and a good sense of the initiative.
+Before you start studying it, you must also be aware that you need to learn a few minor lines that white can get into before you actually play the Semi-Slav.
 For example:

 Ready to start systematic training that actually works?

 Now, the main move and what most people play is 4.e3 and after 4…Nbd7 white can choose between two continuations: the super sharp 5.Bd3 and the more restrained 5.Qc2.
 Both moves have ideas in common (to play e3-e4 for example), but the move order here is quite relevant.
 5.Bd3 can lead to extremely sharp play for both sides.

 In this article, we’ll show you three amazing games that will make you want to start studying the insights of the Meran line.